Aya (song): Music video

 The official music video was released to Mamamoo's official YouTube channel and the 1theK distribution channel on November 3, 2020.
 Described as a "180-degree flip" from their previous single and music video for "Dingga", the video received positive reception for showing the group's "alluringly fierce side".
 As of June 2022, the music video has a combined total of 98.75 million views and 2.26 million likes on both channels.
 A dance-focused performance video was released for the song on November 7 and has over 33 million views as of June 2022.

 The music video for the Japanese version of the song was released on January 26, 2021, to Mamamoo's official Japan-focused channel.

 Commercial performance

-Upon release, "Aya" peaked at number one on the iTunes charts in 12 regions.
-In South Korea, the song debuted at number 42 on the weekly Gaon Digital Chart, while also placing at number four and 76 on the component download and streaming charts, respectively.
-The next week, it peaked at number 37 on the Digital Chart.
+In South Korea, the song debuted at number 42 on the weekly Gaon Digital Chart, peaking at number 37 the following week.
 The song also peaked at number 21 on the Billboard K-pop Hot 100, remaining on the chart for 15 total weeks.
 Outside of South Korea, "Aya" peaked at number 27 in Singapore and number 17 on the Billboard World Digital Song Sales chart.